 To avoid modifying a preamplifier to support the PHLUX, we have made the PHLO base-station board available.
 This tiny (40mm x 10mm) surface-mount PCB may be fitted inside the preamplifier or any small housing.
 It only requires a single-rail nominal +9V supply.
 A 9V (PP3 / PP9) battery is very suitable and certainly a good place to start.
 The current consumption for the PHLUX and PHLO together is only 9mA, so a PP9 will give 1000 hours service.

 The PHLO contains the pull-up resistors to provide power to the PHLUX active cartridge and a wide-bandwidth, very low distortion buffer amplifier.
 The output is AC coupled.
 The PHLO may thus drive any moving magnet preamplifier input.
+A wiring diagram is available here.

 The PHLO is supplied fully built and tested.
 Nevertheless, it made available to competent enthusiasts and professionals.
 Using this component requires the ability to solder and to interpret correctly the signal and power-supply requirements.
 Phaedrus Audio will only supply limited debugging support for the PHLO.